victormc13/To-Do-List-Review/README.md

 To run the project, execute the following command:

-- go to the folder where you cloned the repository
+- Go to the folder where you cloned the repository
 - Open the index.html file with your favorite web browser

 <!--